412b/akka/akka-docs/rst/java/stream/stages-overview.rst

 mapConcat
 ^^^^^^^^^
 Transform each element into zero or more elements that are individually passed downstream.

 *emits* when the mapping function returns an element or there are still remaining elements from the previously calculated collection

+*backpressures* when downstream backpressures or there are still available elements from the previously calculated collection

+*completes* when upstream completes and all remaining elements has been emitted

+statefulMapConcat
+^^^^^^^^^^^^^^^^^
+Transform each element into zero or more elements that are individually passed downstream.
+The difference to ``mapConcat`` is that the transformation function is created from a factory for every materialization of the flow.

+*emits* when the mapping function returns an element or there are still remaining elements from the previously calculated collection